davclark/edx-documentation/en_us/install_operations/source/birch.rst

  * :ref:`Enable Entrance Exams`

 ******************************
-What's is the Birch Git Tag
+What is the Birch Git Tag
 ******************************

-The Git tag for the Birch release is **named-release/birch.rc1**.
+The Git tag for the Birch release is **named-release/birch**.

 .. confirm